deepmodeling/APEX/README.md

   | `Post` of `proterty` | `--post_props` | `-pp` |

 ## 4. Quick Start
-We provide some cases as quick start examples of APEX based on different user scenario.
-A [lammps_example](./examples/lammps_demo/) to calculate EOS and elastic constants of molybdenum for both BCC and FCC phase will be adopted for demonstration here.
-First, let's check which files are prepared under the working directory of this case.
+We present several case studies as introductory illustrations of APEX, tailored to distinct user scenarios.
+For our demonstration, we will utilize a [LAMMPS_example](./examples/lammps_demo) to compute the Equation of State (EOS) and elastic constants of molybdenum in both Body-Centered Cubic (BCC) and Face-Centered Cubic (FCC) phases.
+To begin, we will examine the files prepared within the working directory for this specific case.

 ```
 lammps_demo
 ├── confs